snotskie/ttrpg/md/index.md

 Also note:

 - **No Bumping for Help:** The dice used for Help effects do not bump.
-- **Help Reasonably:** ou may only Help other characters if your character is near enough to them to reasonably assist with the action and your character is not currently engaged in another action.
+- **Help Reasonably:** You may only Help other characters if your character is near enough to them to reasonably assist with the action and your character is not currently engaged in another action.

 ### Receiving Situational Aid
 <!-- _class: rules -->